 Follow the same recommendations on temperature.
 Cook at 400 degrees for approximately 35-45 minutes, or until the crust looks browned and the filling has thickened and bubbling.

 If you’re going the GF/DF route the color of the dough won’t get as golden as using traditional dough because there is no real butter, but it will change color slightly.
 You can also touch it to see if it feels crispy.

 Do I need to cook it on a pizza stone?

 On the grill, yes!
 That is our recommendation.
 Look for something similar to this stone.

-In the oven, no. If you’re cooking it in the oven you can cook it on a baking sheet or a stone.
+In the oven, no. If you’re cooking it in the oven you can cook it on a baking sheet or a stone (whatever you have).
 The stone will yield a more crispy and even crust.
 Either way we do recommend placing parchment paper under the crostata for easy of transferring it to the stone (or baking sheet).